ToniMacaroni/SaberFactory/README.md

 ## How do I install it
 1) Download the first zip from [Here](https://github.com/ToniMacaroni/SaberFactory/releases)
 2) Unpack it in your Beat Saber directory

-## How do I use custom sabers
-You can find the guide [here](https://github.com/ToniMacaroni/SaberFactory/blob/master/CustomSabersTutorial.md)

-## How do I create parts?
-You can find guides on the discord server